PT-109: John F. Kennedy fights to survive in the Solomons

 “England has been hit by some blockbusters in the last five years,” he wrote, “but none of them ever shook her like today’s election results.”

-Soon, Kennedy would be on the side of the political reporting equation.
+Within a few years, Kennedy would be on the other side of the political reporting equation.